Evanston, Illinois first in US to pay reparations to Black residents

 The Chicago suburb’s City Council voted 8-1 to distribute $400,000 to eligible black households

-The City Council in Evanston, Ill., voted 8-1 late Monday in favor of making reparations available to Black residents for past discrimination and the lingering effects of slavery,, which could be the first of its kind in the U.S.
+The City Council in Evanston, Ill., voted 8-1 late Monday to approve a plan to make reparations available to Black residents over past discrimination and the lingering effects of slavery.

-The plan is to distribute $400,000 to eligible black households.
-The Associated Press reported that qualifying households would be eligible to receive $25,000 for home repairs or down payments on property.
+The plan, which could be the first of its kind in the U.S., is to distribute $400,000 to eligible black households.
+The Associated Press reported that qualifying households in the city of 73,000 would be eligible to receive $25,000 for home repairs or down payments on property.

 Ald.
 Robin Rue Simmons, the lawmaker who proposed the initiative back in 2019, called the approval a first step but said more needs to be done.